adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-failover.md

 ### Configuring the Profiling Component ###

-`com.adaptris:adp-profiler` uses AOP to fire events when the appropriate methods of [Workflow][], [AdaptrisMessageProducer][] or [Service][] are triggered.
+`com.adaptris:interlok-profiler` uses AOP to fire events when the appropriate methods of [Workflow][], [AdaptrisMessageProducer][] or [Service][] are triggered.
 It requires `aspjectjweaver` as a java agent when starting the JVM.
 The recommendation is to not use the bundled wrapper executables, and to roll your own scripts which can provide the correct startup parameters to the JVM.

 An example windows script to start an Interlok instance in failover mode;